Java/Tomcat-Jetty

 Just as for Enriched Headers, the DataDome filter adds the attribute datadome.spent_time (number of milliseconds spent for building request/getting response from DataDome Bot Protection API).

-Modify the AccessLogValve pattern inside the server.xml file like this:
+To get this latency information in your logs, modify the AccessLogValve pattern inside the server.xml file like this:

 <Valve className="org.apache.catalina.valves.AccessLogValve" directory="logs"